There’s a role for everyone in Surf Life Saving, and the experiences and opportunities that you’ll face each day are never the same.

 Select an area of interest, such as patrol member, to find out more information.

 As a SurfCom Operator, you will play a key role behind the scenes, liaising with on-beach lifesavers and coordinating SLSQ’s response to coastal incidents, rescues and major first aid treatments in real time.
 You will provide an important link to emergency services and will be responsible for liaising directly with police and ambulance officers when required.
 You will also take charge of monitoring activity along Queensland’s expansive coastline using state-of-the-art technology, including GPS tracking and SLSQ’s wide-reaching network of coastal surveillance cameras.

 JAMES - SURFCOM OPERATOR

-Successful applicants must be a minimum of 17 years of age in order to commence training, and be at least 18 years of age on the date of final assessment.
+Successful applicants must be a minimum of 16 years of age in order to commence training.

 In addition, SurfCom operators are required to: